-Will the flu vaccine flare my lupus?
+Will the flu vaccine cause my lupus to flare?

 Sometimes the vaccine may make your symptoms a little worse, but this should settle in a few days.
-You cannot get flu from the flu vaccine as it does not contain live viruses.
+You cannot get flu from the adult flu vaccine as it does not contain live viruses.

 Am I entitled to a free influenza vaccination because of my lupus diagnosis?